Michal Kahn, Natalie Barnett, Assaf Glazer, Michael Gradisar

 About the Researchers

-The researchers included Michal Kahn, Natalie Barnett, Assaf Glazer, and Michael Gradisar.
+The researchers include Michal Kahn, Natalie Barnett, Assaf Glazer, and Michael Gradisar.

 - Dr. Michal Kahn is a sleep researcher and licensed clinical psychologist, specializing in pediatric insomnia and sleep development.
 She is a senior lecturer (assistant professor) at the School of Psychological Sciences at Tel Aviv University, Israel.